shroffs/PASCAL-VOC-2012-Segmentation-Experiment/README.md

 # Image Segmentation Experiementation on PASCAL-VOC-2012
-Using a FCN/Unet style network to segment images.
-[PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) segementation dataset used as training data.
+Using a Unet network to segment images.
+[PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) segementation dataset used as training data.Transfer Learned from [VGG](https://arxiv.org/abs/1409.1556)
 ____
-### The Purpose: Larger Networks and Cloud GPUs
+### The Purpose: Larger Networks, Transfer Learning, and Cloud GPUs
 The initial purpose of this was to exercise making larger more complex networks than plain old CNNs I have made in the past.
 As a bonus it turns out my GPU did not have the RAM to handle such a network and the training that comes with it... meaning I had to make use of cloud GPUs.
+Also, FCNs will not train from scratch, making transfer learning a necisity.
 ___
 ### The Scripts
-The code was initially intended to run locally, meaning i/o was sloppy and runtime was a matter of patients.
+The code was initially intended to run locally, meaning i/o was sloppy and runtime was a horrible.
 When I realized I would have to use a cloud GPU, I made the code more modular in a way that made more sense and saved more time.
-The order this is intended to run looks like this.
+The following is the order this is intended to run:

 1. Download the dataset to working directory
  ```